logiqai/docs/integrations/kubernetes.md

 #### Enabling TLS

-You can enable TLS for Fluent Bit if you'd like to secure the data transferred through Fluent Bit to LOGIQ.
+You can enable TLS for Fluent Bit if you'd like to secure the data transferred through Fluent Bit to Apica Ascent.
 To do so, edit the \`fluent-bit-config-logiq-forward.yaml\` file as shown below.

 ```
 output-logiq.conf: |